colinsurprenant/redstorm/README.md

   $ bin/redstorm --1.9 deps
   ```

+  **if you modify any of the RedStorm Ruby code** in `lib/red_storm`, you need to run this to refresh code in `target/`.

+---

 - generate and build Java source into `target/classes`

   ```sh
   $ bin/redstorm --1.9 build
   ```

-  if you modify any of the Java binding code, you need to run this to rebuild the bindings
+  **if you modify any of the Java binding code**, you need to run this to rebuild the bindings

+---

 - run topology in **local** Storm mode